IgniteUI/igniteui-docfx/en/components/chip.md

 </igx-chip>
 ```

 Chip rendering can be customized so its dimensions can be different using the [`displayDensity`]({environment:angularApiUrl}/classes/igxchipcomponent.html#displaydensity) input.
 By default it is set to `comfortable`.
-It can be set to `cosy` or `compact` while everything inside the chip retains its relative positioning:
+It can also be set to `cosy` or `compact` while everything inside the chip retains its relative positioning:

 ![Density](../images/chip/density.jpg)